awslabs/voice-powered-analytics/anaheim2019/README.md

 * <a href="https://developer.amazon.com/alexa" target="_blank">Amazon Developer</a> account (Free) **Note** This is different from a typical AWS workflow.
 * AWS Account with admin or full access to all services
-* Using QuickSight requires <a href="http://docs.aws.amazon.com/quicksight/latest/user/sign-up-existing.html" target="_blank">Signing up for QuickSight</a>

 ## Lab Setup
 We have provided a CloudFormation template to create baseline resources needed by this lab but are not the focus of the workshop.
 These include IAM Roles, IAM Policies, a DynamoDB table, and a CloudWatch Event rule.
 These are listed as outputs in the CloudFormation template in case you want to inspect them.

 **Please launch the template below so that the resources created will be ready by the time you get to those sections in the lab guides.**

-**Pick the desired region that's closest to your location for optimal performance **

 When you launch the template you will be asked for a few inputs.
 Use the following table for reference.